BBC Persian: Radio

 The Persian Service continued after the war as part of the BBC General Overseas Service, with more editorial independence from the UK government.
 However the risk of the Iranian nationalisation of Anglo-Persian Oil Company created an exceptional circumstance causing the Foreign Office to issue memorandums of advice and lists of points to make to the BBC, and the amount of broadcasting more than doubled.
 This caused many Iranians to believe the Persian Service was not independent, and an advisor of Prime Minister Mohammad Mosaddegh said the "BBC was the voice of British imperialism and we did not trust it".

 In September 2022, the World Service announced the proposed closure of its Persian and Arabic radio service as part of a cost-cutting plan, but an online service will remain.

+A radio service in Dari remains as of 18 January 2025.
+As of 5 January 2025, the Al Ashkharah and Woofferton transmitting stations were known to broadcast Dari programming on varying shortwave frequencies, with the hours ranging from 6 hours to 6 and a half hours a day.